gioruffa/Lotka_Volterra_montecarlo/README.md

 A very old c++ project attempting to simulate an ecosystem using a Montecarlo approach.

-The visualization is done usin cern libroot.
+The visualization is done using cern libroot.